Linuxfabrik/monitoring-plugins/check-plugins/getent/README.md

 Queries the Name Service Switch (NSS) for entries in system databases such as group, hosts, networks, passwd, protocols, or services using the `getent` command.
 Alerts if the lookup fails or if a specific key is not found.
 This is particularly useful for verifying that directory services (FreeIPA, Active Directory via sssd) are resolving users and groups correctly.

-**Alerting Logic:**

-* WARN if one or more supplied `--key` values could not be found in the specified `--database`
-* UNKNOWN if the database name is invalid or if enumeration is not supported for the given database

 **Data Collection:**

 * Executes `/usr/bin/getent <database> [key ...]` and evaluates the exit code